 Embedded homeowners insurance, which is included in the purchase price of the home or added during the mortgage process, can solve several problems for buyers.
 It also represents an opportunity for property and casualty insurers to reach qualified customers at the precise moment they want to buy coverage.

 The Growing Popularity of Embedded Insurance

 Embedded insurance coverage is also becoming more popular because it leverages some of the biggest trends already transforming insurance.
-Mobile technology, improved data analysis and a rise in weather-related property claims are all changing the way property and casualty insurers think about coverage, says Kevin Reilley, VP at HOVER, in PropertyCasualty360.
+Mobile technology, improved data analysis and a rise in weather-related property claims are all changing the way property and casualty insurers think about coverage, says Kevin Reilley in PropertyCasualty360.

 Big data and better mobile connectivity make it easier for insurers and insurtech startups to connect their coverage directly to an item being purchased.
 For instance, companies like Tesla and BMW now bundle auto insurance with the purchase of a new vehicle, says Alanis King at Jalopnik.

 As embedded auto insurance gains traction, P&C carriers and insurtech startups are also looking at ways to embed homeowners insurance with the purchase of a new home.